 The Program in Theater offers students the opportunity to work with artists, critics and scholars in the the rehearsal room, the theater and the classroom.
 Students can familiarize themselves with theatrical collaboration and with all the practical skills of theater making; and gain an understanding of the role theater has played and continues to play in many cultures throughout history.
 The program offers courses in playwriting, acting, directing, design, dramaturgy, performance history, and criticism.
 The program offers a full season of theatrical productions and explorations, chosen by the students and produced, in collaboration with professional artists and technicians, in order to support our students growth as artists.
 Visiting guest artists offer workshops, participate in play readings and explorations, and collaborate on student productions.

 Program courses are open and welcoming to all undergraduates interested in exploring theater at any level.
 The program also offers the kinds of courses and co-curricular activities that will allow a student, upon graduation, to move into graduate conservatories to pursue advanced training.

-Students looking for an opportunity to incorporate their theatrical studies into their concentrations may consider the Theater and Performance Studies track in the Department of English or Area D in the Department of Comparative Literature, but certificate students usually come from the full range of concentrations the University has to offer.
-Because performance is integral to the experience of making theater, students will be expected to engage with theatrical works in a variety of performative forms to advance their understanding of theater.
+Students looking for an opportunity to incorporate their theatrical studies into their concentrations might want to consider the Theater and Performance Studies track in the Department of English or Area D in the Department of Comparative Literature, but certificate students come from the full range of concentrations the University has to offer.